YouTube shooting suspect apparently killed herself, police say

 It is unclear which hospital the fourth victim was transported to.

+The shooting appears to have occurred in a courtyard area on YouTube's campus, Barberini said.

 Employees tweeted that an active shooter was in the building and that people inside had barricaded themselves in rooms.
-Some employees were later evacuated.
+Employees were later evacuated.

 One employee, Todd Sherman, tweeted that he was sitting in a meeting when he heard rumbling from what he first thought was an earthquake but was really people nearby who were running away.